KathiaF/UFOs/README.md

 | <img src="/static/images/img2.png"> | <img src="/static/images/img3.png"> |

-  - The event listener (_"click"_) has been modified so that it detects a _"change"_ on each input element
+  - The event listener (_"click"_) has been modified so that it detects a _"change"_ on each input element and the list element that creates the button is removed
-  - Filters have been included that allow users to look only at sightings that match specific criteria.
+  - 5 Filters have been included that allow users to look only at sightings that match specific criteria.

 | module 11 | challenge 11 |
 | --- | --- |